-CMS is publicly reporting five CAHPS for ACOs Survey measures on ACO profile pages.
-These measures are reported as performance scores on a 0-100 scale.
+CMS will publicly report 5 CAHPS for ACOs survey measures on ACO profile pages.
+These measures will be reported as performance scores on a 0-100 scale.

-Measure # Technical Measure Title Plain Language Measure Title Plain Language Description ACO-2 How Well Providers Communicate How well clinicians communicate.
+Measure # Technical Measure Title Plain Language Measure Title Plain Language Description ACO-1 Getting Timely Care, Appointments, and Information Getting timely care, appointments, and information.
+A higher score is better because it means that more patients got care, appointments, and information when they needed it.
+Getting care, appointments, and information when you need it is an important part of having access to health care that you deserve.
+To give this ACO a score, Medicare looked at patient ratings for getting timely care including: Getting an urgent care appointment as soon as needed.
+Getting answers to medical questions on the same day when calling during regular office hours.
+ACO-2 How Well Providers Communicate How well clinicians communicate.
 A higher score is better because it means that more patients found it easier to communicate with their clinicians.
 An important part of high quality health care is having a clinician listen to you and talk to you about your health in a way that is easy for you to understand.
 To give this ACO a score, Medicare looked at patient ratings for how well clinicians communicated including: Explaining things in a way that was easy to understand.
 Listening carefully.
 Showing respect for what patients had to say.
 Spending enough time with patients.
-ACO-3 Patient's Rating of Provider Patients' rating of clinicians.
+ACO-3 Patient's Rating of Provider Patient's rating of clinicians.
 A higher score is better because it means that more patients gave a high rating to their clinician.
 To give this ACO a score, Medicare looked at the average rating patients gave their clinicians on a scale from 0 (lowest) to 10 (highest).

-2019 ACO Performance Information

-Measure # Technical Measure Title Plain Language Measure Title Plain Language Description ACO-5 Health Promotion and Education Health promotion and education.
+ACO-5 Health Promotion and Education Health promotion and education.
 A higher score is better because it means that more patients got information about how to stay healthy.
 A part of high quality care is having your care team give you information about things you can do every day to stay healthy.
 This includes talking with you about how to prevent illness, keep a healthy diet, and exercise.
 To give this ACO a score, Medicare looked at the percentage of patients that said their care team talked with them about what they can do to stay healthy.

+ACO Performance Information

-ACO-34 Stewardship of Patient Resources Attention to patient medicine cost.
+Measure # Technical Measure Title Plain Language Measure Title Plain Language Description ACO-34 Stewardship of Patient Resources Attention to patient medicine cost.
 A higher score is better because it means that clinicians were aware of reasons why patients may not be able to purchase their medicine.
 When your clinicians discuss medicine costs with you, they can be sure that you will be able to afford to follow your care plan.
 To give this ACO a score, Medicare looked at the percentage of patients that said the care team talked with them about the cost of their prescription medicine.